-She became a leader of Students Inspiring Political Activism (SIPA) at The Center School in Seattle, a group dedicated to ensuring that the school is supportive of all students regardless of race.
+School in Seattle, a group dedicated to ensuring that the school is supportive of all students regardless of race.
 Through SIPA, she initiated dialogue between faculty, staff and students on the experience of being a student of color.

-Dino also challenged the racial disparities in Washington's standardized testing system, which fails more low-income students and students of color than students of other groups.
-She collected signatures, published an editorial, spoke before the Seattle School Board, and masterminded an interactive "Haunted High" performance to spread awareness about the disparity.
+Dino also challenged the racial disparities in Washington's standardized testing system, which fails more low-income students and students of color than students of other are to be discrimination.
+She represe generation of students who are to promote civil liberties," said ACI tive Director Kathleen Taylor.

-She saw her efforts pay off in the creation of a committee dedicated to ending the achievement gap and in greater school-wide sensitivity to issues of race.
+She saw her efforts pay off in the creation of a committee dedicated to ending the achievement gap and in greater schoolwide sensitivity to issues of race.
 She also mentored students of color.